THE SNOW LEOPARD

 Tailing the Ghost

-The Snow Leopard Track is a visionary 15,000km network of alpine trails uniting Nepal with Kyrgyzstan, created by a group of intrepid world explorers.
-This collective has sought to unravel the most spectacular, wild passages through the terrain therein.
+The Snow Leopard Track is a visionary 11,300km network of alpine trails uniting Nepal with Kyrgyzstan, scouted from the ground up.
+We have sought to unravel the most spectacular, wild passages through the terrain therein.

 Along its course it ranges through desolate high-altitude deserts, penetrates dense subtropical rainforests, traverses vast icefields and steppe, follows meandering waterways, and crosses verdant alpine pastures.
 Our ethos favors routes that are unspoiled over those that are direct.